adaltas/node-nikita/packages/engine/src/registry.coffee.md

             walk = (store, keys) ->
               for k, v of store
                 if k is ''
-                  continue if v.deprecate and not options.deprecate
+                  continue if v.metadata.deprecate and not options.deprecate
                   # flatstore[keys.join '.'] = merge v
                   v.action = keys
                   actions.push merge v